 The items that make up gross revenue can vary from company to company.
 However, some of the most common contributing factors to a company’s gross revenue are product sales, service fees, and interest income.

 Where should I put gross revenue on a company’s income statement?

-There is no definitive answer to this question as it will depend on the specific circumstances of your business.
-However, some companies include gross revenue as a separate line item on their income statement, while others combine it with net sales.
+There is no definitive answer to this question, as it will depend on the specific circumstances of your business.
+However, some companies include it as a separate line item on their income statement, while others combine it with net sales.

 Sign Up and Post a Comment

 Or Click here and sign in to your account